mparno/fenics-web/source/styleguides/documentationstyleguides.rst

   example::

       *Returns*
-        integer
+          int
               Some random integer.

 * *Example*, a very small code snippet that shows how the class/function works.
 It does not necessarily have to be a